dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    :Panel:     :menuselection:`Assetbar`

 .. figure:: /images/addons_3d-view_blenderkit_assetbar.jpg
    :align: center
    :width: 600px

 Assetbar shows search results and allows users to interact with them.
-The Assetbar should auto-popup when the search results are retrieved from the server.
+The Assetbar pops up when the search results are retrieved from the server.
-It can be shown or hidden by clicking the eye icon next to the search field.
+It can be shown or hidden by clicking the toggle with the eye icon next to the search field.

 Actions that can be performed in the Assetbar:

-- Drag drop an object or material directly into the scene.
+- Drag and dropping an object or material directly into the scene.
 - Click a result to link/append it to the scene.
-- Right click a result for further interaction:
+- Open the context menu of a result for further interaction:

   Open Authors Website
      Opens a web browser and goes to the web presentation that the author specified.
-  Show assets by author
+  Show Assets by Author
-     Shows all assets uploaded by the author of the selected 3d model.
+     Shows all assets uploaded by the author of the selected 3D model.
-  Replace Active models
+  Replace Active Models
-     You need to select several assets to use this option from the Selected Model panel -- all will be replaced with the last asset selected (active).
+     You need to select several assets to use this option from the Selected Model panel.
+     All those selected will be replaced with the last asset selected (active).
-     If you use this option from the Right-click menu, the target asset is downloaded and replaces selected assets.
+     If you use this option from the context menu, the target asset is downloaded and replaces selected assets.

-- Scroll mousewheel to scroll the results.
+- Use the :kbd:`Wheel` to scroll the results.
--  Click arrows on the side of the Assetbar for a jump to the next/previous page.
+- Click arrows on the side of the Assetbar for a jump to the next or previous page.

 BlenderKit Profile Panel